drscannell/css-parser/readme.markdown

 newrule.set_mediaquery(mediaquery)
 stylesheet.append(newrule, mediaquery)
 '''
-If the media-queries don't match, the new rule will be add before/after the media-query, depending on whether prepend_rule or append_rule is used.
+If the media-queries don't match, the new rule will be added before/after the media-query, depending on whether prepend_rule or append_rule is used.
 '''
 ```